Veshka404/Veshka404/My journey begins: from tech enthusiast to freelance cloud security (AI/ML) solution Architect README.md

 - 💞️ I’m looking to collaborate on hands-on projects to build a portfolio and get a deeper understanding of Python, Cloud, AI or Blockchain.
 - 📫 How to reach me : on X under this name "Veshka_404"

-- First, let me introduce myself and my Nub-to-Solution Architect starting journey :

-"My journey begins: from tech enthusiast to freelance cloud security (AI/ML) solution Architect"
+- "My journey begins: from tech enthusiast to freelance cloud security (AI/ML) solution Architect"

-Hey there!

-Welcome!
+Hey there and Welcome!

 I’m Veshka, and I couldn’t be more excited to kick off this blog series, where I’ll share my journey as I set out to become a Freelance Cloud Security (AI/ML) Solution Architect.

+First, let me get a proper introducing and explain my Nub-to-Solution Architect starting journey.

 I come from a unique background – before diving into tech, I spent several years as a lawyer, even lecturing on law at the college level.
 Later, I transitioned into procurement law, where I led a team in contract management.
 These roles gave me a deep understanding of regulations, compliance, and strategy, all of which I now see as powerful assets in the tech world, especially as I shift focus toward cloud security.